kayua/SynDataGen/README.md

 ## 📖 Overview (Informações básicas) <a name="overview"></a>

-Synthetic Ocean is a modular and extensible synthetic data generation library for tabular domains.
+MalDataGen is a modular and extensible synthetic data generation library for tabular data for malware dectition.
 It aims to:

 - Support state-of-the-art generative models (GANs, VAEs, Diffusion, etc.)
 - Improve model generalization by augmenting training data